ComputationalBiomechanicsLab/opensim-creator-site/content/news/implementing-highdpi-support.md

 In this post, I'm going to document how high DPI support is being developed for OpenSim Creator.
-I thought this would be nice to write up, because I found the process interesting, but unintuitive, in places.
-So this post acts as both a development reminder for myself (when I'm debugging the inevitable issues that will arise due to any technical choices outlined here) and as a technical explanation for other developers (who will look at OpenSim Creator's source code and wonder why on earth "pixels" or "virtual pixels" aren't the same as "physical pixels" or "device pixels").
+I thought this would be nice to write up, because I found the process interesting, but unintuitive.
+So this post acts as both a development reminder for myself and as a technical explanation for other developers (who will look at OpenSim Creator's source code and wonder why on earth "pixels" or "virtual pixels" aren't the same as "physical pixels" or "device pixels").

 # Technical Overview

-OSC began development as a cross-platform application that used very "raw" libraries, so that it could be lightweight and easy to natively build on multiple platforms.
-It used [SDL2](https://www.libsdl.org/) to abstract the different operating systems, [OpenGL](https://www.opengl.org/) for rendering 3D graphics, and [Dear ImGui](https://github.com/ocornut/imgui) for rendering the 2D UI (buttons, dropdowns, and so on).
-Skipping over OSC's development timeline (that could be another post), the takeaway is that OSC was initially developed with low-level APIs - and with little regard for high-DPI rendering.
+OpenSim Creator uses very "raw" and low-level libraries.
+This is so that it is lightweight, can directly call the OpenSim C++ API, and is easy to natively build/debug from source on all target platforms.
+The alternative is to use/build a larger cross-platform library stack (e.g. Qt) on each each platform, or use a non-native stack (e.g. Electron).
+The reason I opted for the former is because I enjoy the degree of control it grants over the user experience - albeit, at the cost of debugging stuff like highDPI support.

-Low-level APIs *usually* work in "device pixels".
-If you tell SDL to create a window that's `600` wide, you'd expect a window that is 600 dots (pixels) wide.
-When SDL later emits an `SDL_MouseMotionEvent` within that window, you'd also expect that the `x`, `y`, `xrel`, and `yrel` quantities are expressed in terms of pixels.
+At time of writing, OpenSim Creator uses [SDL2](https://www.libsdl.org/) to abstract the different operating systems, [OpenGL](https://www.opengl.org/) to render 3D graphics, and [Dear ImGui](https://github.com/ocornut/imgui) to render the 2D UI.
+These libraries don't automagically support high-DPI scaling.
+If you tell SDL to create a window that's `600` wide, the expectation is that it creates a window that is 600 physical pixels (as in, dots on a screen) wide.
+Also, when SDL later emits events related to that window (e.g. a `SDL_MouseMotionEvent` *within* a window), the expectation is that the `x`, `y`, `xrel`, and `yrel` fields in that event are expressed in terms of physical pixels.

+However, in the world of highDPI, these assumptions aren't necessarily true.
+Some OSes differentiate between the number of physical pixels in a window and the number of "virtual" or "native" pixels in the window, where the "virtual" ones typically exist to emulate a pixel density that roughly matches what pre-highDPI monitors were (usually, 96 DPI).
+Here's an example of how some OSes behave:

+- **MacOS**: In 2010, Apple became one of the first mainstream highDPI vendors when it released retina displays.
+Almost no (third-party) software supported highDPI at this time, which is why (I'm *guessing*) MacOS uses a virtual pixel emulation system at the OS level.
+What this means is that---even when running in highDPI mode---MacOS's events, window dimensions, etc. are all expressed as "virtual" pixels with a roughly 96 DPI density, so that any application code that's density-dependent (e.g.
+  "draw a line that's 5 px long") will occupy roughly the same physical space on a highDPI screen once the virtual pixels are upscaled to the higher-DPI system.

+- **Windows**: Windows

+   when it released
+  retina displays in  it   market When retina displays entered the market in 2010, macs were one of the first entrants into  One of the first entrants into highDPI scaling windows (e.g. MacOS, one of the first entrants into HighDPI because of its retina screen support, opted for this emulation approach).
+Other OSes uniformly use physical pixels, but *also* provide a recommendation scalar to the application to tell it to scale UI elements up to a larger number of pixels (e.g. Windows, which entered the HighDPI game a little later but also has in-OS support for stuff like user-defined per-window scaling for legacy software support).

+These

 # Background Work: Other Implementations